Search

 Program Grades Description Cost

-LEGO Robotics Level 1 Grades 2 to 4 Campers will build and program their own LEGO robots using the LEGO WeDo and LEGO Spike robotics systems.
-This two week camp focuses on building programmable robots using LEGO bricks and software.
-Along the way, they will participate in other engineering challenges to test their building skills.
-As the first level of our LEGO Robotics camp, it is appropriate for all experience levels.
-Campers will also participate in a swim lesson and free swim period daily. $1,500
+Introduction to LEGO Robotics Grades 2 to 4 Campers will build and program LEGO robots using the LEGO WeDo and LEGO Spike robotics systems.
+They will also participate in other engineering challenges to test their building skills.
+This is the first level of our LEGO Robotics camp, appropriate for all experience levels.
+Campers will also participate in a swim lesson and free swim period daily. $1,700

 ProgramGradesDescriptionCost